todbadrakh/aerosols/docs/large-basis-refinement.rst

    $ cp uniqueStructures-sb.data ../m08hx-mg3s/.
    $ cd ../m08hx-mg3s

-Now, use large-basis run script ``run-m08hx-mg3s.csh`` to submit the geometry optimization jobs.
+Now, use the large-basis run script ``run-m08hx-mg3s.csh`` to submit the geometry optimization jobs.
 This script automatically reads the ``uniqueStructures-sb.data`` file and generates a Gaussian 16 input file for each structure and submits the calculations to the queue in batches.